 Lundbeck’s Senior Management are expected to act on the priorities and make ethical decisions.
 This is done in consultation with the 17 Regional Compliance Officers in global compliance organization led by Lundbeck’s Chief Compliance Officer.
 We encourage everyone to have ongoing dialogue on compliance and ethics with their colleagues and managers.

-In addition, we heavily invest in annual training and awareness activities that can transform the Code of Conduct principles into ethical actions.
+On top, we heavily invest in annual training and awareness activities that can transform the Code of Conduct principles into ethical actions.
 We are on-hand to provide advice, and anyone can report serious compliance concerns in full confidentiality to Lundbeck’s Compliance Hotline.

 Promotion of medicinal products is strictly regulated and monitored by local authorities.
 We are committed to complying with applicable regulations.
 This means maintaining processes and providing extensive training to ensure that promotional activities are appropriately evaluated and approved.